 - the Mental Health (Compulsory Assessment and Treatment) Amendment Act 2021 passed into law in October 2021.

 The full repeal and replacement of the Mental Health Act

 - Principles to guide development of new legislation approved by Government in 2019

 - Review of previous related consultations, academic research, and international examples to understand key issues and potential options for new legislation

-- Public consultation in 2021 to inform new legislation
+- Public consultation in late 2021 and early 2022 to inform new legislation.

 We have heard why change is needed, and the next step is to get clear direction for what mental health legislation in New Zealand should look like.

 Public consultation opened on 22 October 2021 and closed on 28 January 2022.
 The Ministry of Health engaged widely to ensure feedback was representative of key groups, including people with lived experience and their family and whānau, Māori, Pacific, Asian and ethnic communities, the mental health sector including non-government organisations, clinicians, as well as the general public.